QubesOS/qubes-doc/security/yubi-key.md

 4. Adjust USB VM name (`sys-usb` above), and possibly YubiKey slot number (`2` above), then make the script executable.
-5. Edit `/etc/pam.d/xscreensaver` (or appropriate file if you are using other screen locker program).
+5. Edit `/etc/pam.d/xscreensaver` in dom0 (or appropriate file if you are using other screen locker program).
 Add this line at the beginning:

        auth [success=done default=ignore] pam_exec.so expose_authtok quiet /usr/local/bin/yubikey-auth AESKEY PASSWORD-HASH